Wildtrack/Server/README.md

 ![thanatosdetail](https://github.com/Wildtrack/Server/blob/Deploy/img/thanatosdetail.png)

 There is also a large amount of information on the actual service state of the machine over time for both ssh and ping.
 The image below shows a histogram of the state on the ssh service.
-Obviously alot of the time this box has been down as the team didn't want to pay for it to be up all of the time, also the actual nagios monitoring box has been up and down serveral times so it has not been monitoring for long enough for this infomration to be very valuable.
+Obviously alot of the time this box has been down as the team didn't want to pay for it to be up all of the time, also the actual nagios monitoring box has been up and down several times so it has not been monitoring for long enough for this infomration to be very valuable.

 ![thanatosssh](https://github.com/Wildtrack/Server/blob/Deploy/img/thanatosssh.png)